Dialex2006/GUI-project-QT-C-/README.md

-# GUI project in QT using C++ and QML and connected Raspberry Pi to control interface with
+# GUI project (Alarm Clock) in QT using C++ and QML and connected Raspberry Pi to control interface with
 joystick